List of television series canceled before airing an episode: S

 A proposed ABC newsmagazine series to have been anchored by Kathleen Sullivan that would have reviewed the major national and world news stories of the previous week.
 The network decided against putting the series into production.
-The show is, according to the network, not to be confused with New Zealand network TV3's 7 Days, a comedic current events game show hosted by New Zealand comedian Jeremy Corbett.
+The show is, according to the network, not to be confused with New Zealand network TV3's 2009 show 7 Days, a comedic current events game show hosted by New Zealand comedian Jeremy Corbett.